cm-jones/nyc-subway-tracker/README.md

 ## Mirror

-* The main repository is hosted on [GitLab](https://gitlab.com/cmjones/nyc-subway-tracker).

-* It is also mirrored on [GitHub](https://github.com/jones-cody/nyc-subway-tracker/).
+The main repository is hosted on [GitLab](https://gitlab.com/cmjones/nyc-subway-tracker), but there is also a mirror on [GitHub](https://github.com/jones-cody/nyc-subway-tracker/).

 ## Built With